anishansu100/market-maker/README.md

 # Market Making
-A Market Making Game that utilizes bidirectional websockets to deploy a game chat room on which my friends can play the game
+A Market Making Game that utilizes bidirectional websockets to deploy a game chat room on which my friends can play a market making game